Food - reduce waste, recycle food

 Recycling your food waste

 - Do you know where your nearest food waste recycling point is?

 - Do you know what food can be composted?

 - Do you use food waste recycling points?
 Or do you have a natural composting area outdoors?
 This means you can recycle any unavoidable food waste.

 The Scottish Government has committed to reducing food waste by 33% by 2025 (compared to 2013 levels).
 So far, we’ve invested £30 million in food waste prevention with the amount of food waste going to landfill in Scotland currently at its lowest level.

 We’re helping more people than ever to recycle their food waste.
 80% of households now have access to food recycling collections and take-up of household food waste recycling increased from 26% in 2012 to 55% in 2017.

-Last year, we announced the first of our landmark investments from the £70m Recycling Improvement Fund.
-Over £20.3m has been awarded to 13 local authorities to increase the quantity and quality of recycling, marking the beginning of one of the biggest investments in recycling in Scotland in a generation.
+In the last year, we've announced the first of our landmark investments from the £70m Recycling Improvement Fund.
+Over £23m has been awarded to a range of local authorities to increase the quantity and quality of recycling, and modernise and improve waste and recycling services for households.
+This marks the beginning of one of the biggest investments in recycling in Scotland in a generation.